SnowyMouse/invader/README.md

 | `--tags [dir] [...]` | `-t` | Use the specified tags directory(s).
 Specify directories in order of precedence. |
 | `--with-index <file>` | `-w` | Use an index file for the tags, ensuring the map's tags are ordered in the same way. |

+### invader-crc

+This program gets and/or modifies the calculated CRC32 of a map file.
+It takes one or two arguments: `<map> [new crc]`.
+Not specifying a CRC32 value will only calculate the CRC32 value of the cache file without modifying it.
+Otherwise, it will modify it and then calculate the CRC32.

 ### invader-indexer

 This program builds index files for usage with `--with-index` with invader-build.
 It takes exactly two arguments: